catskull/catskullelectronics.com/_posts/2017-03-16-analogsync.md

 Units ship within **5** business days.

-Shipping is flat rate $3 in the US.
-International shipping should be around $8.
-I’ll send a PayPal request after you order for the extra cost.
-[Contact me](mailto:bro@catskull.net) if you have any questions!
+Shipping is flat rate $4 in the US.
+International is flate rate $8.

 This is a simple little analog (CV) sync adapter for use with LSDJ and Nanoloop on a Nintendo Gameboy.
 The 3.5mm jack can be used as either an input or an output, selectable with the on board switch.